SuperDARN/pydarn/.github/ISSUE_TEMPLATE/feature_template.md

 ## User Interface

-*Please provide pseudocode on how you see your new feature interacting with the code*
+*Please provide **pseudocode** on how you see your new feature interacting with the code or user-interface*

 ## Extra Notes